Deepak-adev/Cognicare/README.md

 ## 📌 Overview

-**NeuroCare AI** is an assistive healthcare platform designed to bridge the gap between cognitive care patients (Alzheimer's / Dementia) and their caregivers.
+**Cognicare AI** is an assistive healthcare platform designed to bridge the gap between cognitive care patients (Alzheimer's / Dementia) and their caregivers.
 By replacing complex user interfaces with intuitive voice interaction, biometrics, and personalized reminiscence modules, NeuroCare AI empowers patients to maintain independence while providing caregivers with real-time analytics and peace of mind.

 The app is built with a single codebase that serves two entirely different user experiences based on the selected role:
 - **Patient Interface:** Highly simplified, high-contrast, accessible UI with large tap targets and zero typing required.